Global stability of Minkowski space for the Einstein-Maxwell-Klein-Gordon system in generalized wave coordinates: Introduction

-A characteristic difficulty for $\bF$, which also has an analogue in the behavior of Einstein's Vacuum Equations, is the decay of $\bF$ in space: \beq _{0i}(0,x) \sim C\omega_i|x|^{-2} + o(|x|^{-2-\gamma}),\qquad \pa \bphi = o(|x|^{-2-\gamma}). \eq The value of $C$ scales with the charge $\bold{q}[\bF]$, which depends on $\bphi$, and is in general not 0 even if $\bphi$ is compactly supported.
+Another characteristic difficulty for $\bF$, which also has an analogue in the behavior of Einstein's Vacuum Equations, is the decay of $\bF$ in space: \beq _{0i}(0,x) \sim C\omega_i|x|^{-2} + o(|x|^{-2-\gamma}),\qquad \pa \bphi = o(|x|^{-2-\gamma}). \eq The value of $C$ scales with the charge $\bold{q}[\bF]$, which depends on $\bphi$, and is in general not 0 even if $\bphi$ is compactly supported.
 This decay rate causes issues when attempting to establish an energy estimate, as the (fractional) conformal Morawetz estimate we use requires a decay rate of $O(r^{-2-\gamma})$ for some $\gamma>0$.
 In order to deal with this we construct a model field ${\bF}^0$ with the same charge as ${\bF}$, and run analysis on the remainder quantity ${\bF}^1 = {\bF}-{\bF}^0$, which decays faster as $r\to\infty$.
+Then, for a smooth increasing function $\chi_{\bF}(x)$ which is identically 0 for $x\leq 0$ and 1 for $x\geq 1$, we define the 2-forms $\bF^0, \bF^1$ by